Need to know

 In a toasting race, the Kmart Anko toaster is first past the post, clocking a time of just 2 minutes 35 seconds – a full 20 seconds ahead of the Cuisinart model, and one of the faster toasters in the lineup.

 - Splurge: Breville The Smart Toast BTA845 ($220)

 - Save: Russell Hobbs Brooklyn 4 Slice Toaster Copper RHT94COP ($99)

 Whether you're cooking for a crowd or just carb-loading, using a four-slice toaster can make short work of breakfast prep.
 But do you need to drop a couple of hundred dollars on a four-slice toaster to get results?
 Not necessarily.

 Despite costing less than half the price of the Breville toaster, the Russell Hobbs model held its own in most of our toaster tests, even outperforming its expensive counterpart in some aspects.

-For $120 more for the Breville, you get a crumpet/bagel setting and 'smarter' features like a motorised button to lower/raise your bread and a 'lift and look' option to peek at your toast's progress.
-It might be 'smart', but it doesn't make toast any better than the non-smart Russell Hobbs which doesn't have these features.
+For $120 more for the Breville, you get a crumpet/bagel setting and 'smarter' features such as a motorised button to lower/raise your bread and a 'lift and look' option to peek at your toast's progress.
+It may be 'smart', but it doesn't make toast any better than the non-smart Russell Hobbs, which doesn't have these features.

 You'll also have to wait longer for your toast: the Breville takes an agonising 3min 55sec to pop, while the Russell Hobbs takes just 2min 20sec to deliver your daily bread.

-While neither toaster is a winner, we can think of far better ways to spend $220 than on a Breville Smart Toaster.
+Neither toaster is a winner, but we can think of far better ways to spend $220 than on a Breville Smart Toaster.